-The policy requires all patient identity related incidents to be logged via DATIX and/or departmental systems of incident tracking.
-Copies of any incident forms must be sent for action to the matron or risk management lead of the CSU within which the incident originated.
-The Trust's risk management process will ensure that the incident is reported to the NPSA's National Reporting and Learning System (NRLS) if appropriate.
+The policy requires all patient identity related incidents to be logged via DATIX and themes monitored through the Trust's governance process.
+Copies of any incident forms must be sent for action to the department manager, Matron or relevant speciality governance lead.
+The Trust's risk management process will ensure that the incident is reported to the National Reporting and Learning System (NRLS).